autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Stake is unbonded from a validator through an unbonding operation.
 Unbonding is subject to an [unbonding period](/concepts/staking/#unbondingperiod) during which it remains locked.
 The unbonding period applies irrespective of whether the nominated validator is a member of the consensus committee or not.

 Unbonding is triggered by a staker submitting an `unbond()` transaction.
 Unbonding can begin as soon as the unbond transaction request has been finalized.
-On processing the transaction the bonded stake token moves from `bonded` to the intermediate state of `unbonding`.
+On processing the transaction, the bonded stake token moves from `bonded` to the intermediate state of `unbonding`.
 The stake is still locked during the unbonding period.
 The unbonding request is captured and tracked in memory.
 The staking transition is applied in two steps:

 - _at the end of the epoch in which the unbonding request was issued_: the validator's total bonded stake (and consequently [voting power](/glossary/#voting-power) decreases by the unbonded amount when the unbonding is applied at the end of the epoch,